Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Exercise and Heart rate, Stethoscopes and Heart Model.md

 **When you exercise your heart beats faster!** - Why does your heat beat faster after exercise?
 Come and find out why in this demonstration where you are the subject.

-Last initially checked on 2025-11-23 by Alice O'Hara (aeio3@cam.ac.uk)
+Last initially checked on 2025-11-23 by Alice O'Hara (aeio3@cam.ac.uk) and double-checked on 2025-11-23 by Leah Helm (lkh53@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->